sebastian-software/lean-intl/readme.md

 your frontend goods.

  - NodeJS is natively supporting Intl.
 Just make sure to install it with full ICU data for real i18n support.
 (On Mac this can be easily done via `brew install node --with-full-icu`)
  - For browsers install the package via NPM or Yarn.
-Then use tools like Webpack, Fusebox or Browserify for bundling.
+Then use tools like Webpack, Rollup or Parcel for bundling.

 ## Status